-As Leopold gracefully waltzed Kate around the dance floor, she was aware of every eye on the room upon her.
-But, no one's stare was more fervent than that of Leopold's Uncle Millard and Miss Tree; both sporting identical wide-eyed, gaping mouth expressions.
+As Leopold elegantly waltzed Kate around the dance floor, she was aware of every eye in the room upon her.
+But no one's stare was more fervent than that of Leopold's Uncle Millard and Miss Tree; both sporting identical wide-eyed, gaping mouth expressions.
 As she looked about the room, with each turn, Kate felt as if she was on an elaborate movie set.
-She was certain this could not be real.
+Kate was certain this could not be real.
 All these people had to be actors or she was deep inside a cruel dream.
-Her heart pounded relentlessly and she felt as if she might faint.
+Kate's heart pounded relentlessly and she felt as if she might faint.
 Leopold must have sensed the urgency in Kate's expression, because he quickly led her from the dance floor and up the stairs; the very stairs Kate had just descended to accept her new position at CRG.
 Leopold thought it best to avoid a publicly embarrassing confrontation with his Uncle, which Millard was quite capable of.
 He pulled Kate into the first room at the top of the stairs, quickly closing the door.
 They stood facing each other for a moment, before Kate fell into Leopold's arms.

 "Leopold" Kate whispered breathlessly.
 "This can't be real."